-Harding Icefield hike is an ideal location for a day hike.
+Harding Icefield hike is an ideal location for a day hike when you are up to an adventure or are bored.
 This icefield trail is 8.2 miles long and gets you to a high elevation where you can enjoy the most amazing views.

 If you love hiking, Harding Icefield is a must-visit place in Alaska.
-The shiny blue glaciers and the breathtaking views are famous among travelers.
+The shiny blue glaciers and the breathtaking sights are famous among travelers.

-You can see the glaciers and ice fields.
-You can hear its crackling sound.
-This is one of the most visited glaciers in the world.
-You can know about the natural history and how the glaciers are retreating due to climate change.
+This is one of the most visited glaciers in the world, where you can learn about the natural history and how the glaciers are retreating due to climate change.

-The most notable glaciers in this icefield are Exit glacier, McCarty glacier, and Tustumena glacier.
+The most notable glaciers in this icefield are Exit Glacier, McCarty Glacier, and Tustumena.
 Harding Icefield covers over 700 square miles of area.

 You can enjoy the winter ambiance during your Harding Icefield hike.
 The view from the top is worth all the trouble, and you won’t be disappointed.